 Borussia Dortmund vs FC Barcelona

-Celtic FC vs RB Leipzig
+Celtic FC vs Club Brugge

 Celtic FC vs Young Boys Bern